Referencing journals in APA

 - The page number range includes the first and last page of the full article, not just the pages you used.

 - Note: APA uses serial commas.
 This means with a list of three or more items, commas are used between each item, not just the first two items.
 This applies to the reference list, all in-text citations, and text.
-E.g.: Smith, Jones, and Brown (2010) suggest that….OR (Smith, Jones, & Brown, 2010).
+E.g., one, two, and three.

 - Something missing?
 More than one author?
 See referencing elements for answers to common issues.

 Some journals use a DOI (digital object identifier) to uniquely identify the article.
-If it is available, the DOI should be used instead of a URL:
+If it is available, the DOI should be included (rather than a URL).